Making your first ever sale is a special feeling.

 So, don’t just choose the cheapest option.
 The speed and security of your site is vital, and your online shop deserves the best.

-The best web hosts are fast as hell, close to your target audience, and secure from hackers.
+The best WordPress hosting providers are fast as hell, close to your target audience, and secure from hackers.

 We’ve had a lot of experience here, and this is what we recommend: